oVirt/ovirt-site/source/feature/networklabels.html.md

 *   A new property 'label' will be added to the network: We start with a single label, and if needed we can extend label on network label to represent few labels.
 *   A new property 'labels' will be added to the host interface.
     -   The property 'labels' represents the list of labels that the nic are marked with.
-    -   Labelling are permitting only for interfaces or bonds (no vlans/bridge labelling allowed).
+    -   Labeling are permitting only for interfaces or bonds (no vlans/bridge labeling allowed).

 The labels represent a varied list of networks, depending on the network assignment to the cluster:
 \* The network is defined on the data-center level.